rektide/compfuzor/README.md

 + ideally all services can be installed multiple times! make it so!
 + `handlers.yml` ought provide a `restart $TYPE` directive that ought expect the above vars be defined.
 + services ought have their own user & group, typically ${NAME.stdout}.
 A common tasks is in the works.
+++ lordy be, here me now: all "services" are to be templates with their sudo_user injected at execution time.
+++ i have no idea right now how to pull off this execution framework.
+++ similarly, having INSTANCE baked in, not having defaults, these are major ansible warts I don't know how to factor out yet. ideas welcome.

 = Miscellenary =
 + Some vars are listed as $FOO.stdout.
 This ought go away pending some assistance in ansible#1730.